Split Data (Blending)

 The Split Data operator takes an ExampleSet as its input and delivers the subsets of that ExampleSet through its output ports.
 The number of subsets (or partitions) and the relative size of each partition are specified through the partitions parameter.
 The sampling type parameter decides how the examples should be shuffled in the resultant partitions.
 For more information about this operator please study the parameters section of this description.
 This operator is different from other sampling and filtering operators in the sense that it is capable of delivering multiple partitions of the given ExampleSet.

 This input port expects an ExampleSet.
 It is the output of the Retrieve operator in the attached Example Process.

 - partition (Data Table)

 This operator can have multiple number of partition ports.
 The number of useful partition ports depends on the number of partitions (or subsets) this operator is configured to produce.
 The partitions parameter is used for specifying the desired number of partitions.

 - partitionsThis is the most important parameter of this operator.
 It specifies the number of partitions and the relative ratio of each partition.
-The user just requires to specify the ratio of all partitions.
+The user must specify the ratio of all partitions.
 The number of required partitions is not explicitly specified by the user because it is calculated automatically by the number of ratios specified in this parameter.
-The ratios should be between 0 and 1.
-The sum of all ratios should be 1.
+It is good practice to use ratios between 0 and 1 that sum up to 1.
 For better understanding of this parameter please study the attached Example Process.
 Range: enumeration

 - sampling_typeThe Split Data operator can use several types of sampling for building the subsets.
 Following options are available: